kaopanboonyuen/panboonyuen_professional_website/content/publication/an-enhanced-global-convolutional-network-with-channel-attention-and-domain-specific-transfer-learning/index.md

 ---
-title: "Transformer-Based Decoder Designs for Semantic Segmentation on Remotely Sensed Images"
+title: "Semantic Segmentation on Remotely Sensed Images Using an Enhanced Global Convolutional Network with Channel Attention and Domain Specific Transfer Learning"
 authors:
 - admin
 - P. Vateekul